LIVEABOARD SEARCH

 Frequently Asked Questions

-Malaysia Diving FAQs
+Diving FAQs

 Where is the best place to stay to dive Sipadan, now that the island is closed to tourists?

 The nearby island of Mabul and the sandbar of Kapalai provide the best locations in which to stay for diving in Sipadan.
 The resorts are long established and comfortable and of course boat journey times are greatly reduced (around 20-25 minutes).
 There is one liveaboard which operates in the area and overnights in the shallows of Mabul.
-Currently there is no really viable mainland alternative as the boat journey time is more than one hour from Semporna.
+Currently there is no viable mainland alternative as the boat journey time is more than an hour from Semporna.

 Where else can we dive in Borneo other than Sipadan?